 However, if you don’t have time to rest the batter you can bake them without resting too!

-You can make these lovely vegan blueberry muffins gluten-free too by replacing the plain flour with gluten-free rice flour!
-My favourite rice flour to bake gluten-free goods is this Bob’s Red Mil rice flour.
+You can make these lovely vegan blueberry muffins gluten-free too by replacing the plain flour with 1:1 gluten-free flour!
+My favourite to bake gluten-free goods is this Bob’s Red Mill 1:1 gluten-free flour.
 It is a very fine flour and make lovely gluten-free baking goods.
 If you love gluten-free muffins you will love my gluten-free lemon muffins too!

-Can I use frozen blueberries for this vegan blueberry muffin recipe?
+Can I use frozen blueberries instead of fresh ones?

 So to prevent frozen blueberries from sinking to the bottom of the muffins, toss and lightly coat them in flour before folding them into the muffin batter.
-By adding this little step in the making of these vegan blueberry muffins when using frozen blueberries, it prevents them from sinking, so that you have blueberries spread equally in the muffins.
+By adding this little step when using frozen blueberries, it prevents them from sinking, so that you have blueberries spread equally in the muffins.

 I use fresh, regular-sized blueberries for this vegan blueberry muffin recipe.
 As I said earlier you can also use frozen blueberries too.
 See the above section “Can I use frozen blueberries for this vegan blueberry muffin recipe?” for a tip to use frozen blueberries!
 You can also use jumbo size blueberries too for this recipe, in which case you can throw more than a cup of blueberries due to their size.
 I reckon a good one cup and a half to 2 cups would be good!

-You can keep these vegan blueberry muffins nice and fresh at room temperature for 2-3 days.
-Put them in an airtight container for the maximum freshness.
+You can keep them nice and fresh at room temperature for 2-3 days.
+Put them in an airtight container for maximum freshness.
 You can also freeze them for a longer shelf life too.
-After baking, let them cool completely, put them in a freezer friendly airtight container, and store in the freezer for up to 2-3 months.
+After baking, let them cool completely, put them in a freezer friendly airtight container, and store them in the freezer for up to 2-3 months.
 To serve warm them up in a microwave or bake on low heat for 5-6 mins until they are soft and fluffy again.